thebyrd/wzrd/README.md

 WZRD is an out of the box solution for performing a [WOOT](http://en.wikipedia.org/wiki/Wizard_of_Oz_experiment) over SMS.

 ## Setup
-Go into `/config/constants.js` and add your twillio, mongo, & redis credentials.
+Go into `/config/constants.js` and add your twilio, mongo, & redis credentials.
 Also swap out default messages.

 Then deploy to heroku with `heroku apps:create` and `git push heroku master`.